itstorque/itstorque.github.io/_blog_posts/2025_02_05_voronoi_perimeters/index.md

 The notation $\square_2$ ($D=2$) specifies the case shown in PurpleMind's video, but we will derive the equation for arbitrary dimensions in this video.

-> Notice that the volume of the subsace of all voronoi cells is a constant regardless of
+> Notice that the volume of the subspace of all voronoi cells is a constant regardless of
-> number of cells since the volume of anything that fills $\square_D$ is $1^D$.
+> the number of cells since the volume of anything that fills $\square_D$ is $1^D$.
 >
-> However, the surface area is dependent on the dimension and number of cells -
+> However, the surface area is dependent on the dimension and the number of cells -
 > in the one cell case, the surface area of the one cell is the area of
 > a $D$-dimensional cube:
 > $2D\cdot 1^{D-1}$.
 >
-> > This is due to the fact we have $2D$ sides, each with area ($D-1$ volume) $1^{D-1}$
+> This is due to the fact that we have $2D$ sides, each with area ($D-1$ volume) $1^{D-1}$
-> > e.g.
+> e.g.
-> > - A square ($D=2$) has $2D=4$ lines, each line with length $1^1=1$
+> - A square ($D=2$) has $2D=4$ lines, each line with length $1^1=1$
-> > - A cube ($D=3$) has $2D=6$ squares, each square with area $1^2=1$
+> - A cube ($D=3$) has $2D=6$ squares, each square with area $1^2=1$
-> > - A 4D hypercube ($D=4$) has $2D=8$ cubes, each cube with area $1^4=1$
+> - A 4D hypercube ($D=4$) has $2D=8$ cubes, each cube with area $1^4=1$

-One common place to be exposed to generate Voronoi cells is from a classification using k-means clustering.
-The video is concerned with the problem of calculating the average perimeter of Voronoi cells for a random choice of $p$ points sampled uniformly at random over $S$.
-The video shows there is very good reason to believe the perimeter follows the expression
+One generic place to see Voronoi cells is when performing a classification using k-means clustering.
+The video addresses the problem of calculating the average perimeter of Voronoi cells for a random choice of $p$ points sampled uniformly at random over $S$ with dimension 2.
+The video shows a strong evidence to believe the averaging perimeter follows the expression:

 $$E[P_2] = \dfrac{4}{\sqrt{p}}$$

-primarily through numerical simulations and intuition about toy versions of the problem (uniform grids, etc.).
+primarily through numerical simulations and intuition about toy versions of the problem (e.g. by thinking about uniform grids).
-Notice how when there is one point in the square, the expected perimeter is $4$, since the entire subspace is a Voronoi cell.
+Notice how, when there is one point in the square, the expected perimeter is $4$, since the entire subspace is a Voronoi cell.
 Whereas when $p\xrightarrow{} \infty$, we get that $E[P_2]\xrightarrow{} 0$.

-In this post I will aim to show a derivation of this using probability theory - an element of the video that remains unsolved.
-The video focuses on $D=2$, but I will keep it general here, since there are many other (high-dimension) applications where I can see this derivation being useful, from physics all the way to ML.
+In this post I aim to show a derivation of this using probability theory - an element of the video that remains unsolved.
+The video focuses on $D=2$, but I will keep it general here since there are many other (high-dimension) applications where I can see this derivation being useful, from physics to ML.
+This general derivation will extend to arbitrary convex shapes that contain a Voronoi diagram (for example, a Voronoi diagram in a circle).
+I will also present a computational geometry method to generalize the numerical experiments to $D$-dimensions to verify my proof in higher dimensions.

-## Some more motivation

-You should feel free to skip this section, I like to think about random applications of math in

-- classification algorithms
-- crystals and defects: there is literature on this
--

-A slight tangent about poisson point distributions and uniform distributions...
+## A slight tangent

+In a physical realization of this, crystal formation or using it in classification, usually gets new events following some distribution.
+It's common for this distribution to be modelled as a Poisson Point distribution, where the events occur with some rate $\lambda$, where each event adds a node to the Voronoi diagram.
+In crystal formation, people tend to model this as crystal growths that start at some node (starting based on a Poisson Point distribution) and growing with some rate [\[4\]](#references).

+What's interesting about this is that at any instance, if you were to freeze time and take a volume with random nodes in it, the distribution of these points would be uniform over the space.
+This means that this derivation is of interest beyond its own derivation, with applications to real-time systems.

 # Derivation